Rosie’s note: you can apply these suggestions to any time of the year. It is always the season to be healthy and merry!

-You can enjoy and celebrate this holiday season without putting your weight and waistline at risk.
+You can enjoy and celebrate this holiday season (and any time of the year) without putting your weight and waistline at risk.
 It is called “correction mode” and it is so simple!
 In addition to feasting with family and friends, have some back-up meals that will nourish your body and give it a rest.
 My favorite way to use and describe these suggestions is to plan on taking in this kind of food the morning after a holiday celebration.
 (A quick trip to Google reveals that the average person gains between six and eight pounds between Thanksgiving and the New Year.)
 Baaahhhhh!!!!!!!!

 Meal replacement shakes meet all the criteria you would expect to stay on your “waistline preservation plan” for the holiday season.
 They are: delicious, versatile, filling, nutrient dense, complete, easy, balanced, and beautiful to look at.

 Please, please, please don’t be fooled by commercially promoted “healthy shakes”.
 The one offered by McDonalds contains the following: VANILLA REDUCED FAT ICE CREAM.
 Ingredients: Milk, Sugar, Cream, Nonfat Milk Solids, Corn Syrup Solids, Mono- and Diglycerides, Guar Gum,Dextrose, Sodium Citrate, Artificial Vanilla Flavor, Sodium Phosphate, Carrageenan, Disodium Phosphate, Cellulose Gum, Vitamin A Palmitate.
 YIKES!!!
 Make your own!
 Here’s how.

 Have on hand a regular or “personal blender”.
 There are countless on the market these days.
 If anyone is asking you for a last-minute idea for a holiday gift, and if you don’t have one, this one makes a very handy addition to your kitchen appliances.
 We use ours every single day!